Guillain-Barre Syndrome Clinical Presentation

 Facial weakness (cranial nerve VII) is observed most frequently, followed by symptoms associated with cranial nerves VI, III, XII, V, IX, and X. Involvement of facial, oropharyngeal, and ocular muscles results in facial droop, dysphagia, dysarthria, and findings associated with disorders of the eye.

 Ophthalmoparesis may be observed in up to 25% of patients with GBS.
-Limitation of eye movement most commonly results from a symmetric palsy associated with cranial nerve VI.
+Limitation of eye movement most commonly results from a symmetrical palsy associated with cranial nerve VI.
 Ptosis from cranial nerve III (oculomotor) palsy also is often associated with limited eye movements.
 Pupillary abnormalities, especially those accompanying ophthalmoparesis, are relatively common as well.
 Papilledema secondary to elevated intracranial pressure is present in rare cases.
 Tonic pupils have been reported but only in severe cases.

 Lower extremity weakness usually begins first and ascends symmetrically and progressively over the first several days.
 Upper extremity, trunk, facial, and oropharyngeal weakness is observed to a variable extent.
-Marked asymmetric weakness calls the diagnosis of GBS into question.
+Marked asymmetrical weakness calls the diagnosis of GBS into question.

 Patients may be unable to stand or walk despite reasonable strength, especially when ophthalmoparesis or impaired proprioception is present.